Learn about ZeroPoint™ foods and the WW PersonalPoints™ Programme| WW UK

 - Create a base.
-Start with a ZeroPoint food, like savory turkey meatballs or spaghetti squash, then add other ingredients that have Points values (a favourite sauce, cheese, a slice of garlic bread) to build out your meal.
+Start with a ZeroPoint food, like savoury turkey meatballs or spaghetti squash, then add other ingredients that have Points values (a favourite sauce, cheese, a slice of garlic bread) to build out your meal.

-living with diabetes?
+Living with diabetes?

 Your ZeroPoint foods list will include foods less likely to impact your blood sugar level.
 And we’ll show you how to enjoy fruit, whole grains, and dairy in a way that’s best for you.

-a sneak peek at ZeroPoint foods
+A sneak peek at ZeroPoint foods

 - Non-starchy veggies

 - Corn and popcorn

 Your ZeroPoint Food questions, answered!